Objective: Completely eliminate the opposing team

 1) Ball possession is controlled by a ten second countdown.
 When a player picks up a ball they have ten seconds to decide on an action.
 The referees will count aloud: “10, 9, 8, 7, 6, 5, 4, 3, 2, 1, Deadball.”
 The ball becomes dead at the first utterance of the word ‘deadball’ (if the ball is thrown before the referee calls ‘deadball,’ then it will be considered a valid throw).

-- All deadballs must be immediately forfeited to the other team and must be rolled with enough force to reach the opposite wall.
+◦ All deadballs must be immediately forfeited to the other team by rolling it with enough force to reach the opposite wall.

-- Slapping a ball over to a teammate (with the fingertips or the palm or foot) in one quick motion should not start the countdown.
+▪Slapping/kicking a ball over to a teammate with your hand or feet in one quick motion should not start the countdown.

 - change of possession (one team to the other);